jasminealicia/ExplOregon/README.md

 Passport.js (for authentication),
 Express

-This is still a Work In Progress! :) My plans for updating this webiste includes: implementing user profile, Google Map location of site posted, and much more!
+This is still a Work In Progress! :) My plans for updating this webiste includes: implementing user profile, Google Map location of site posted, improved user interface, and much more!

 Check out what it looks like here!: https://agile-cliffs-28269.herokuapp.com/